Brandin Podziemski: Early life and high school career

 Podziemski grew up in Greenfield, Wisconsin and attended St. John's Northwestern Military Academy.
 He was named first-team All-State after averaging 22.5 points and 9.3 rebounds per game as a sophomore with St. John's Northwestern Military Academy after not playing on the varsity team as a freshman at Muskego High School.
 Podziemski averaged 27.6 points and 9.2 rebounds and repeated as a first-team All-State selection during his junior season.
 He was named Wisconsin Mr. Basketball as a senior after averaging 35.1 points, ten rebounds, 5.6 assists, and four steals per game.
-Podziemski was also the boys basketball Gatorade Player of the Year for Wisconsin in 2021.
+Podziemski was also named the boys basketball Gatorade Player of the Year for Wisconsin in 2021.
 Podziemski was rated a four-star recruit and committed to playing college basketball for Illinois over offers from Kentucky, Miami (FL), Vanderbilt, and Wake Forest.

-Podziemski was a left-handed pitcher growing up with opportunities to pursue baseball after high school.
-He played varsity football his junior year at St. John's Northwestern Academies as a wide receiver and safety.

 College career

 Podziemski began his college basketball career with the Illinois Fighting Illini.
 He played in 16 games as a freshman, all off the bench, and averaged 1.4 points per game.
 After the end of the season, Podziemski entered the NCAA transfer portal.

 Podziemski ultimately transferred to Santa Clara.
 He entered his first season with the Broncos as the team's starting shooting guard.
 After scoring only 22 points during his entire season at Illinois, Podziemski scored 30 points with 9 rebounds and 5 steals in Santa Clara's season opener against Eastern Washington as the Broncos won 84–72.
 He scored 34 points and grabbed 11 rebounds in the following game against Georgia Southern.
 NABC First Team, USBWA All-District, and All-WCC First Team.
 Podziemski also earned WCC Player of the Week honors a SCU record four times, his 636 points was the fourth most in a season in program history, and his SCU three-point percentage was fourth-best in SCU program history.
 Podziemski was one of only three NCAA Division 1 men's basketball players to average 19, 8, and 3 in the 2022–23 season and finished 5th in the nation in three-point field goal percentage (43.8%).

 Podziemski declared for the 2023 NBA draft while maintaining his eligibility.
 After taking part in the NBA Draft Combine and receiving positive feedback, he decided to remain in the draft.